 The need for Swedish legal translation services often comes up in the context of international arbitration in Sweden.
-We’ve blogged about legal translation services for international arbitration in France and India.
+We’ve blogged about legal translation services for international arbitration in France, India, South Korea.
 According to a recent article published in the National Law Journal, Sweden is thriving as a neutral arbitration destination.
 Sweden’s history as a popular jurisdiction for international dispute resolution spans back to the Cold War era of the 1960s and 1970s.
 In order to simply the procedure of picking an arbitration jurisdiction between a communist and non-communist country, as trade relations began to open up between the US and the USSR many companies began looking for a neutral jurisdiction.
 It didn’t take long for these entities to see Sweden as this neutral jurisdiction.

 At the time, Sweden already had a reputation for its acceptance as a venue for international arbitration.
 In fact, it was because of this reputation that the USSR Chamber of Commerce and Industry and the American Arbitration Association created a model arbitration clause specifically for contracts between US and USSR entities, providing that Stockholm and the Stockholm Chamber of Commerce be the designated jurisdiction for arbitration matters.
 This agreement was continued post-Soviet Union, only ratified to recognize the Russian Federation but maintaining Stockholm as the preferred venue for arbitrations between the United States and the Russian Federation.